Risk over Reward?

 In conclusion, while medical tourism offers UK patients affordable and faster healthcare, it can also expose them to significant risks.
 Strengthening regulations and ensuring proper safeguards can protect patients, reduce the NHS burden, and promote responsible practices within the global healthcare market.

-Further proposals after meeting may include: suggesting the creation of a UK Medical Tourism Accreditation Body, mandating medical tourism insurance, regulating advertising, or enforcing minimum aftercare standards.
+Proposals may include: suggesting the creation of a UK Medical Tourism Accreditation Body, mandating medical tourism insurance, regulating advertising, or enforcing minimum aftercare standards.

 While we want to ensure there are options and free choice for people, we also would like to enhance patient safety.